-Report Year 2013 2014 2015 2016 2017
+Report Year 2016 2017 2018 2019 2020

 Timeliness

-Actual 58.20% 57.90% 65.40% 62.90% 70%
+Actual 62.90% 70% 42.30% No Data No Data

-Target 80% 80% 80% 80% 80%
+Target 80% 80% 80% 80% TBD

 Availability of Information

-Actual 68.40% 75.40% 74% 75% 66.70%
+Actual 75% 66.70% 44.40% No Data No Data

-Target 80% 80% 80% 80% 80%
+Target 80% 80% 80% 80% TBD

 Overall

-Actual 73.70% 72.40% 75% 82.90% 70%
+Actual 82.90% 70% 48.10% No Data No Data

-Target 80% 80% 80% 80% 80%
+Target 80% 80% 80% 80% TBD

 Expertise

-Actual 70.20% 80.70% 74.50% 94.60% 76.70%
+Actual 94.60% 76.70% 50% No Data No Data

-Target 80% 80% 80% 80% 80%
+Target 80% 80% 80% 80% TBD

 Accuracy

-Actual 67.30% 80.70% 69.20% 69.40% 63.30%
+Actual 69.40% 63.30% 44.40% No Data No Data

-Target 80% 80% 80% 80% 80%
+Target 80% 80% 80% 80% TBD

 Helpfulness

-Actual 70.20% 71.90% 78% 94.60% 73.30%
+Actual 94.60% 73.30% 50% No Data No Data

-Target 80% 80% 80% 80% 80%
+Target 80% 80% 80% 80% TBD

-OYA mails surveys to youth and their families who are terminated from any kind of OYA supervision or custody.
-The mailing reached 1,035 people, and of that, only 3.1 percent responded.
-During FY 2017, the agency experienced an increase in the good or excellent ratings in one of the six categories: timeliness.
-"Overall satisfaction" dropped nearly 13 percentage points from 82.9 percent in FY 2016 to 70 percent in FY 2017.
-"Helpfulness" saw the largest decrease in good or excellent ratings, from 94.6 percent in FY 2016 to 73.3 percent in FY 2017.
-"Expertise" saw a similar decrease from 94.6 percent in 2016 to 76.7 percent in FY 2017.
-"Accuracy" and "Availability of Information" went down the least, decreasing six and eight percentage points respectively.
+Annually, OYA mails Youth Safety Surveys to youth and their families who are terminated from any kind of OYA supervision or custody.
+Included in that mailing is the legacy customer service survey.
+The mailing reached 893 people, and of that, only 4.1 percent responded (37 surveys).
+They indicated that, during FY 2018, the agency experienced a profound decrease in the customer service standards of timeliness, availability of information, expertise, accuracy, and helpfulness.
+"Overall satisfaction" dropped nearly 22 percentage points from 70 percent in FY 2017 to 48.1 percent in FY 2018.
+"Helpfulness" also saw a large decrease in good or excellent ratings, from 73.3 percent in FY 2017 to 50 percent in FY 2018.
+"Expertise" saw a similar decrease from 76.7 percent in 2017 to 50 percent in FY 2018.
+"Accuracy" and "Availability of Information" went down 19 and 22 percentage points respectively to 44.4 percent.

+The trend of the last five years (with response rates all less than five percent), yielded results that were in the low-acceptable range (close to or meeting target).
+The plunge in FY 2018, while out of keeping with the trend of the past few years, is to be expected given such a small sample size (just a few unhappy or happy people could swing the results radically).
 Although the response rate is extremely low, these results suggest the agency needs to improve on providing effective and efficient services to youth and families, while delivering on the agency's mission to protect the public and provide opportunities for youth reformation.

 Progress Board guidelines issued in 2005, and still applicable today, acknowledge that agencies with unwilling clientele may need flexibility to measure customer service.
 Therefore, OYA is requesting revisions of its customer service KPM.
-The proposed definition is: Percent of customers (youth in residential, independent living, or close custody placements and their families) who respond positively to a survey based on Positive Human Development success factors.
+The proposed definition is: "Percent of customers (youth in residential, independent living, or close custody placements and their families) who respond positively to a survey based on Positive Human Development success factors."
 Not only will the cohorts who are asked to participate expand, but also the questions will be tailored to each of the cohorts.
 In all, 24 data points based on the six PHD success drivers adopted by OYA will be collected and analyzed annually, using a staff statistician to weight and report the performance of each cohort.
 In a 2016-17 pilot, the response rate was 81 percent.
 Additionally, the questions asked of each cohort align with the agency's key priorities and are actionable.